-Because there are so many emotions involved, it can be tough to know when a move is needed, especially when you’re trying to put off having to make that tough decision for as long as possible.
+Because there are so many emotions involved, it can be tough to know when a move to assisted living is needed.
+But as caregiving experts will tell you, sometimes it's the best decision you can make for all parties…

 Some older adults, often those with dementia, may behave aggressively or violently.